-From 9:00 a.m. on the Business Day after the date of this Supplement to 5:30 p.m.
-(Irish time) on 31 May 2019 or such earlier or later date as the Directors may determine and notify periodically to the Central Bank.
+From 9:00 a.m.
+(Irish time) on the Business Day after the date of this Supplement to 5:30 p.m.
+(Irish time) on 20 December 2019 or such earlier or later date as the Directors may determine and notify periodically to the Central Bank.
+The Initial Offer Period for the USD I Class Accumulation, USD I Class Income and USD A Class Accumulation Shares has closed.